 Given our success on the brochure, McRae wanted a site that looked great and be persuasive at promoting McRae’s expertise in large format printing, engineering, sewing, fabrication and lighting capabilities.
 Built on WordPress, we took a streamlined and responsive approach to the site focusing on McRae’s products and services.

-A logo is a brand’s most fundamental design element and reflective of the spirit in McRae’s products and services.
-This one simple and straightforward element gave the inspiration to a minimal, and streamlined brochure design to make a bold brand statement.
+A logo is a brand’s most fundamental design element and reflective of the spirit of McRae’s products and services.
+This one simple straightforward element was the inspiration for delivering a bold brand statement.

 Our second time around for Zoe started with a WordPress template and a design scheme that was predictable.
 People pay attention to patterns, in fact we seek them out.
 When we come to a site that breaks these patterns it does one of two things.
 It either intrigues us, or frustrates us.
 With some front end tweaking we delivered a site that pays off well, and was fun to do.

 It can’t be overstated that there is a lot of value in standardization.
 Templates with predictable designs will always have their place on the web.
 In fact, they may be the best possible solution for individuals and small businesses to share their brand with the world.
 That said, templates have become a commodity, a lot of websites are starting to become homogeneous.
 If you want to stand out, forget the templates, try something new, you may make mistakes along the way, but that’s how you keep pushing it forward.